lenewsad/IntuneEDU/IntuneEDU/what-are-tenants.md

 # What are tenants?

-Your _tenant_ is your organization's individual instance of Intune for Education.
-Think of it like logging into the Office 365 Outlook Web App to get your email.
-When you log in, it just shows your information, but when one of your colleagues logs in, it just shows their information.
-The IT admin for Office 365 can manage certain settings for all users, like showing a custom logo or a school's colors.

-When you modify tenant settings, you are modifying settings across your entire subscription and all of your licenses.
+Your _tenant_ is your organization's complete instance of Intune for Education.
+Modifying things at the tenant level don't impact a single group, or even a large group like **All Students**.
+These modifications affect every device under management and every person in your organization using those devices, across your entire subscription and for all of your licenses.

 ## How do I manage tenant-wide settings in Intune for Education?